 Master Mason

 The third degree.
 Once you’ve completed this degree, you’ll be a fully-fledged mason, able to visit any lodge and participate in degree work in your lodge.
 You’ll also be eligible to vote in any ballots and to propose or second candidates for initiation in your lodge.
+Upon receiving your Master Mason degree, your lodge will issue you with a certificate from the Grand Lodge of Scotland.

-Mark Master
+Mark Master Mason

 Excellent Master

-Royal Arch
+Holy Royal Arch